langur

 These could also be called hashes, maps, or associative lists.
 There is no guaranteed order of elements.

-Hash literals are built with an h token and a comma-delimited key/value pair list, using a colon between each key and value.
+Hash literals are built with a comma-delimited key/value pair list within curly braces, using a colon between each key and value.
 They are enclosed with curly braces.
+An empty hash may be generated with {:}.

 Hashes may use strings or numbers for keys.
 Different key types may be used in the same hash.